Malwen/Civ6-Tileset/README.md

 # Civ6-Tileset
-Tileset for Base Game Unciv in Civ6 Strategic View Style
+Tileset for Unciv in Civ6 Strategic View Style (Compatible with Civ6 Mod)

-THIS TILESET IS NOT FINISHED YET!
-It is still being worked on.
+Work in Progress
+Tileset is based on HexaRealm, so it still uses some of its sprites at the moment

 If you want to help in the development with your advice, then you are welcome to the topic - https://discord.com/channels/586194543280390151/1089123839797100614

-Tileset is based on HexaRealm, so it still uses some of its sprites at the moment (in the future, all sprites will be original)